A better way to collect urine samples?

 This brings us to the reasons why urine bags might not be so great.
 Firstly, let’s explore the success rate in catching enough urine for a dipstick or culture.
 A study in 2012 by Tosif, Baker, Oakley, Donath &

 RCH has gone as far as not recommending urine bags for catching urine for possible urinary tract infections as they state the contamination rate can be as high as 50% (The Royal Children’s Hospital Melbourne, 2019).
-Their use in cases where we need urine for a non-infective testing is permitted according to their parent advise fact-sheet which is available here.
+Their use in cases where we need urine for non-infective testing is permitted according to their parent advise fact-sheet which is available here.

 Correct urine bag use is tricky